KrailOrg/krail/docs/tutorial-i18n-components-validation.md

 #Drilldown and Override

 There is another scenario that Krail's I18N processing supports.
-Assume you have a class which contains components with I18N annotations and you want to make it re-usable it.
+Assume you have a class which contains components with I18N annotations and you want to make it re-usable.
 Let's see how that would work.

 - in the 'com.example.tutorial.i18n' package, create a new class 'ButtonBar', with **@Caption** on the buttons
 - annotate the class with **@I18N** - this tells the ```I18NProcessor``` to drill down into this class to look for more I18N annotations.
 This annotation can be applied to a field or a class, but for a re-usable component it makes more sense to put it on the class.